 Before the advent of boilers and radiators, a fireplace was an integral element of every British living room, keeping the winter chill at bay by filling our homes with essential heat and light.

 Here, I’ve rounded up some of my favourite stoves and fireplace trends to inspire you, whatever your decor preferences.

-Featuring a pretty leaf pattern on the front, it would sit perfectly in barn renovations and rural period properties.
+The Bembridge by Charnwood is an eco-friendly woodburning stove that has been designed especially with country living in mind.
+Featuring a pretty leaf pattern on the front, it would sit perfectly in barn renovations or a rural period property.